 |

-There are several beautiful sannadhis around the main shrine, namely the Chakrathazhwar Sannadhi, Kalyana Venkatesa perumal Sannadhi, Sanjeevihanuman sannadhi, alwars etc. One of the most striking features is the seperate sannadhi for Vykanasachaaryar who originated the Vykaanasa Agama.
+There are several beautiful shrines around the main shrine, for Chakrathaazhwar, Kalyana Venkatesa perumal, Sanjeevi hanuman, Azhwars etc. There is a seperate sannadhi for Vykanasachaaryar who originated the Vykaanasa Agama.

 |